 Experiments in Ethics - PHILO309 (2020)

-The paper uses thought experiments to introduce students to central issues in contemporary moral philosophy: What makes actions morally wrong?
+The paper uses thought experiments to introduce students to central issues in contemporary moral philosophy.
+The issues may include: What makes an action right?
+Are there any absolute duties?
+Is morality entirely subjective?
+Is it possible to have moral knowledge?
 How can we be sure our moral judgments are right?

 |Prerequisite(s):||Students must have completed at least one philosophy paper at the 100 or 200 level.|